sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 ## On-set Monitoring

-There are options from ACES product partners like [Pomfort LiveGrade Pro](https://pomfort.com/store/livegradepro/subscription/) for ACES on-set monitoring.
-For low budget productions ACES also gives [this advice](https://community.acescentral.com/uploads/default/original/1X/b8efb030fe699b9491fda084030779134c656cb3.pdf),
+There are options from ACES product partners like [Pomfort LiveGrade Pro](https://pomfort.com/store/livegradepro/subscription/) for ACES on-set monitoring enableing filmmakers to see on set the same look that they will see later in post.
+For low budget productions, ACES also gives [this advice](https://community.acescentral.com/uploads/default/original/1X/b8efb030fe699b9491fda084030779134c656cb3.pdf),

 > "On set, LUTs can be used, either in-camera   or in an external LUT box, that preview the base look in an ACES-based pipeline.
 These are available for [download at ACESCentral.com](https://community.acescentral.com/t/luts-that-emulate-the-aces-workflow/1334).
 Even  without  a  dedicated  ACES  LUT,  if  the  default  Rec.
 709  output  from  most cameras  is  used  for  on-set  monitoring,  it  is  similar  enough  to  the  look  of  ACES-based  content  that surprises   are   unlikely   when   ACES   is   used   in   post-production   (although   testing   is   strongly recommended)."